graylan0/humoid-gui/README.md

 ## What's New in 1.0.0

-- **AI-Powered Conversations**: Engage in dynamic conversations with AI, powered by the Llama natural language processing model.
+- **AI-Powered Conversations**: Dynamic conversations with AI, powered by the Llama natural language processing model.
-- **Database Integration**: All interactions and context are stored in a SQLite database for persistence and analysis.
+- **Database Integration**: Interactions stored in a SQLite database for persistence and analysis.
 - **Image Generation**: Generate images based on user inputs, adding a visual dimension to the interaction experience.
-- **Natural Language Processing**: Utilize advanced NLP techniques for analyzing and understanding user inputs.
-- **Customizable GUI**: A user-friendly interface that can be customized to suit various interaction scenarios with humanoid entities.

 ## Installation